 The official language is Dutch, but there is a French-speaking minority too.
 The nickname for inhabitants of Vilvoorde is Pjeirrefretters (horse eaters) — and indeed: horse steak is still on the menu of most traditional restaurants.

-Dating back to the early 70s, the building has two levels: a ground floor and one floor.
-Structurally, the building is traditional masonry with a slate roof.
+Dating back to the early 1970s, the building has two floors, built in traditional masonry with a slate roof.